itowhid06/html-elements/readme.md

 ### Example usage:

-This is meant to be used within a plugin so make sure you've uploaded this class and all the other files within your plugin's folder.
+This is meant to be used within a WordPress plugin so make sure you've uploaded this class and all the other files within your plugin's folder.

 Then: